 When you are sending cold emails to prospects, do not ask the prospect if they saw or read the emails you have sent them in the past.
-For example, some salespeople will send a second email that starts out with something like this:
+For example, some salespeople will send a second email that starts with something like this:

 • Did you see my last email?